Terms and Conditions

 - Students must be able to demonstrate the financial means to pay the rent on the property.

-- The landlord must be able to provide a current gas safety certificate for the property (if there is gas supply at the property).
+- The landlord must be able to provide a current gas safety (if there is gas supply at the property), energy performance and electrical safety certificates for the property.

 - A signed landlord information form must be submitted as part of the application for the scheme.